This post contains affiliate links. Please see ourย disclosure policy.

 It’s also super easy to play around with flavor combinations!

 The perfect side dish for a main like this, in my mind, is anything fresh and seasonal.
-These braised fingerling potatoes with fresh herbs would be perfection.
+Braised fingerling potatoes with fresh herbs would be perfection.
 I’m also super inclined to braise some spring vegetables soon.
 I just happened to stumble upon Splendid Table’s podcast episode on braising veggies from last year and I am *so* into that idea.

 However you serve it, I hope you love it.